Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state: Conclusions

 \section{Conclusions}

 In this work, we derived analytically closed-form expressions for the diamagnetic ($\chi_{d}$) and paramagnetic ($\chi_{p}$) contributions to the magnetizability of the relativistic one-electron atom in an arbitrary discrete energy state.
 We carried out the Gordon decomposition approach combined with the perturbation theory.
-In calculations we have used the Sturmian expansion of the generalized Dirac--Coulomb Green function \cite{Szmy97}.
+In calculations, we have used the Sturmian expansion of the generalized Dirac--Coulomb Green function \cite{Szmy97}.
 Our general result for $\chi_{p}$ has the form of a double finite sum involving the generalized hypergeometric functions ${}_3F_2$ of the unit argument; for the ground state it reduces to the formula found by Szmytkowski some time ago \cite{Szmy02b}.
-The expression for $\chi_{d}$ is of an elementary form and also agrees with the corresponding result provided in the aforementioned article.
+The expression for $\chi_{d}$ is of an elementary form, and also agrees with the corresponding result provided in the aforementioned article.

-This paper contains also results of numerical calculations of $\chi_{d}$ and $\chi_{p}$ performed by us for selected hydrogenic ions in some atomic states.
-For the atomic ground state our results nearly perfectly agree with the appropriate values given in \cite{Szmy02b}, while for the excited states we have drawn some interesting conclusions about the impact of relativity on the obtained values.
+This paper may be treated as a prequel to our recent work \cite{Stef20}, in which the results of numerical calculations of $\chi_{d}$ and $\chi_{p}$ for selected hydrogenic ions in some atomic states are tabulated.
+It should be mentioned here that, for the atomic ground state, our numerical results nearly perfectly agree with the appropriate values given in \cite{Szmy02b}, while for the excited states in the above mentioned article we have drawn some interesting conclusions about the impact of relativity on the obtained values.

 This work provides also further evidence of the usefulness of the Sturmian expansion of the generalized Dirac--Coulomb Green function \cite{Szmy97} in the relativistic calculations of electromagnetic properties of the relativistic hydrogenlike ions.